reflectivity/file_format/specification.md

 author: "Jochen Stahn"
 ---

+# ORSO - file formats - specifications for the text reflectivity file

 This document contains the specifications and some examples for the text representation of the ORSO reflectivity file.
-It is the basis for the development of python modules to read and write these files.
+It was the basis for the development of the **orsopy** python modules to read and write these files.

 The main contributors are:
 Andrew McCluskey,